SkyXR/Nimble/README.md

 * Fast live-reloading: the basis of any rapid prototyping framework
 * Unopinionated: doesn't force you to use React, Vue, Angular, etc.
-* Open-Source: obviously.
-And with actual docs.
+* Open-Source: MIT Licensed.
+Use this in open _or_ closed source projects.

 Usage
 -----